mrsarthak001/Practern/Bootcamp/README.md

 ### Sep 21, 2021: All About Git & GitHub

 In this session, you will learn about what is Git & GitHub, how it works, and how individuals & teams can use it for collaborative development.
-You will also get to master working with commits, branches, the stash, rebasing, pull requests & more!.
+You will also get to learn master working with commits, branches, the stash, rebasing, pull requests & more!.

 🎙️ _Speaker:_ **Kshitiz Saini, Core Team Member, Practern**